amcavinue/weather-app/README.md

 ![Screenshot](https://)

 ### Overview
-The goal of this app was to create a simple weather app using perfect coding practices.
+The goal of this app is to create a simple weather app using perfect coding practices.
 It can easily be scaled, extended, and maintained by another React developer.

 ### Use Case
 Why is this app useful?
 It allows you to get the weather from your current location, and see what it will be like hours and days from now.